CMSC-23500-Winter2023/rust-primer/module_4/README.md

 }
 ```

 The example contains a spawned thread which accesses a vector `v` inside the thread.
 Note that we have used the keyword `move` along with the function closure to indicate to the rust compiler to automatically take ownership any used values from the outer context.
-Once a value has been owned by the thread, it can no longer be used in the calling context (i.e. the main thread)
+Once a value has been owned by the thread, it can no longer be used in the calling context (i.e. the main thread).
+However, we can use specialized primitives to share and protect access to data across threads, as will be demonstrated next.

 [Read more about move closures in the Rust book](https://doc.rust-lang.org/book/ch16-01-threads.html#using-move-closures-with-threads)